Jellyfish-Insights/andromeda/docs/how_to_get_credentials.md

 ## YouTube API

-Here we will explain how to the YouTube token for your Andromeda application.
+Here we will explain how to get the YouTube token for your Andromeda application.
 The YouTube token is needed to access your data from the YouTube platform.

    ### Getting client_id and client_secret